 THE SCIENCE BEHIND BATTEN

-In Batten Disease, a simple gene mutation prevents cells from breaking down fats and proteins, leading to a build-up in the cells’ trashcans, or lysosomes.
+Batten Disease is a lysosomal storage disorder, caused by a single gene mutation that prevents cells from breaking down fats and proteins, leading to a build-up of waste within neurons.
 This results in cell death and the body’s inability to function normally.
 The condition is autosomal recessive, meaning both parents must carry the same abnormal gene in order for their children to develop the disease.
-There are fourteen known variants of Batten – CLN1, CLN2, and so on – and each is unique enough to require its own research and trials.
-While great strides have been made over the past few years, there is still much to be understood about Batten as a whole.
+There are fourteen known variants of Batten – CLN1 – CLN14 – and each is unique enough to require its own research and trials.